Tweed Heads South

 Tweed Heads South features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households make up 57.9 percent of all households, including 16.4 percent couples with children, 26.6 percent couples without children, and 13.6 percent single parent families.
-Non-family households account for the remaining 42.1 percent, with lone person households at 37.4 percent and group households comprising 4.7 percent of the total.
-The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.4.
+Family households account for 57.9 percent of all households, including 16.4 percent that are couples with children, 26.6 percent that are couples without children, and 13.6 percent that are single parent families.
+Non-family households make up the remaining 42.1 percent, with lone person households at 37.4 percent and group households comprising 4.7 percent of the total.
+The median household size is 2.1 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households